AnitaKamani/RustProjects/14_reverser/README.md

 # Reverser Machine
 Problem: https://quera.org/problemset/3405

-input: n lines of numbers until it recieves a zero
+input: n lines of numbers until it receives a zero

-ouput: the numbers in reversed order in n lines with no leading 0z
+output: the numbers in reversed order in n lines with no leading 0z

 e.g.: